felicitykendle/bordoley.github.io/Resume.md

 Website : https://github.com/bordoley/

 ## Overview
-A technical manager obsessed with delivering great products to customers.
+A technical manager obsessed with delivering beautiful products that customers love to use.

 * A leader with experience delivering projects on time using agile scrum development methodologies.
+* Experienced in developing iterative processes that include product management, UX, and engineering teams throughout design and development.
+* Strong appreciation for design aesthetics and usability.
 * Deep understanding of software development best practices.
 * Life long ambition to learn and be ahead of the technology curve.
 * A strong mentor that enjoys helping others develop their careers.